628 Middletown-Lincroft Road, Lincroft, NJ 07738

 A portion of this 135-acre site is preserved as open space in the form of a vegetation management project.
 This project is being coordinated with the United States Department of Agriculture/National Resource Conservation Service and Monmouth County Agricultural Extension Office.

-Sunnyside Recreation Area features a short paved trail and a short unpaved trail (1.4 miles or trail.)
+The site features a 0.5 mile paved loop trail and 0.4 mile unpaved trail extension.
 Parking lot for trail is on Sunnyside Road.

 Garden State Parkway to Exit 109.
 Southbound, turn right onto Rt.
 520 west (Newman Springs Road); Northbound, turn left onto Rt.
 520 west.
 Continue to Middletown-Lincroft Road.
 Turn right and continue 2 miles to entrance on right.